k-bielecki/Building-Machine-Rental/README.md

 ## 🎯 Functionalities 🎯
 In current state of the app, all endpoints are accessible via HTTP requests on localhost:8080.
 For your convenience, the application includes built-in Swagger, which allows you to access all the endpoints.
-Additionally, the database will be filled with sample data upon startup.
+Additionally, the database is filled with sample data upon startup.

 `http://localhost:8080/swagger-ui/index.html`